-B.1.4 Explain, when applicable, the reasons why proprietary directors have been appointed upon the request of shareholders who hold less than 5% of the share capital.
+B.1.4 Explain, when applicable, the reasons why proprietary directors have been appointed upon the request of shareholders who hold less than 5% of the share capital:

-Name or corporate name of shareholder Reasons Limited As explained in section A.6 of this report, on January 23, 2011, expanding on their existing strategic partnership, Telefónica, S.A. and China Unicom (Hong Kong) Limited ("China Unicom")

-signed an extension to their Strategic Partnership Agreement, in which both companies agreed to strengthen and deepen their strategic cooperation in certain business areas, and committed to investing the equivalent of 500 million US dollars in ordinary shares of the other party.
+Name or corporate name of shareholder Reasons As explained in section A.6 of this report, on January 23, 2011, expanding on their existing strategic partnership, Telefónica, S.A. and China Unicom (Hong Kong) Limited ("China Unicom") signed an extension to their Strategic Partnership Agreement, in which both companies agreed to strengthen and deepen their strategic cooperation in certain business areas, and committed to investing the equivalent of 500 million US dollars in ordinary shares of the other party.
 Telefónica also agreed to propose the appointment of a board member nominated by China Unicom in the next General Shareholders' Meeting, in accordance with prevailing legislation and the Company's Bylaws.

-The General Shareholders' Meeting held on 18 May 2011 approved the appointment of China Unicom's nominee, Mr. Chang Xiaobing, as member of the Board of Directors in accordance with the addendum to the Strategic Partnership Agreement signed in January 2011.
+China Unicom (Hong Kong) Limited The General Shareholders' Meeting held on May 18, 2011 approved the appointment of China Unicom's nominee, Mr. Chang Xiaobing, as member of the Board of Directors in accordance with the addendum to the Strategic Partnership Agreement signed in January 2011.
 This commitment to China Unicom is a consequence of the Strategic Partnership, which is intended to strengthen Telefónica's position in the global communications market.

 Provide details of any rejections of formal requests for board representation from shareholders whose equity interest is equal to or greater than that of other shareholders who have successfully requested the appointment of proprietary directors.
-If so, explain why these requests have not been entertained.
+If so, explain why these requests have not been entertained:

 B.1.5 Indicate whether any director has resigned from office before their term of office has expired, whether that director has given the board his/her reasons and through which channel.
-If made in writing to the whole board, list below the reasons given by that director.
+If made in writing to the whole board, list below the reasons given by that director:

-Name of director Reasons for resignation Mr. Vitalino Manuel Nafría Aznar Mr. Vitalino Manuel Nafri Aznar tendered his voluntary resignation verbally to the Chairman of the Board of Directors, citing personal reasons.
-The rest of the Board was duly notified at the meeting held on 14 December, 2011.
+Name of director Reasons for resignation Mr. David Arculus tendered his voluntary resignation as director of Telefónica, S.A. based on personal issues to the Chairman of the Board through a letter dated September 14, 2012.
+The Mr. David Arculus rest of the Board was duly notified at the meeting held on September 17, 2012.

-B.1.6 Indicate what powers, if any, have been delegated to the Chief Executive Officer.
+B.1.6 Indicate what powers, if any, have been delegated to the Chief Executive Officer:

-■ Mr. César Alierta Izuel - Executive Chairman (Chief Executive Officer):
+• Mr. César Alierta Izuel - Executive Chairman (Chief Executive Officer)

-The Chairman of the Company, as the Chief Executive Officer, has been expressly delegated all the powers of the Board of Directors, except those that cannot be delegated by Law, by the Company Bylaws, or by the Regulations of the Board of Directors which establish, in Article 5.4, the competencies that the Board of Directors reserves itself, and may not delegate.
+The Chairman of the Company, as the Chief Executive Officer, has been expressly delegated all the powers of the Board of Directors, except those that cannot be delegated by Law, by the Company Bylaws, or by the Regulations of the Board of Directors which establishes, in Article 5.4, the competencies that the Board of Directors reserves itself, and may not delegate.